ictvoip/ictvoip-docs/docs/source/admin/providers.rst

 Overview
 --------

 Providers in the ictVoIP Billing system represent VoIP service providers or PBX systems that you integrate with for billing and provisioning.
-Each provider can be linked to specific tariffs and packages, enabling flexible rate management and automated billing processes.
+Each provider is typically linked to one or more PBX servers (configured under :doc:`/admin/servers`) and can be associated with specific tariffs and packages, enabling flexible rate management and automated billing processes.

 **Key Features:**
 * Multiple provider support